crutch12/base-href-runtime-webpack-plugin/README.md

 ### Example

-You application is hosted on `example.com` and you have 2 known entrypoints (proxies) for this application:
+Your application is hosted on `example.com` and you have 2 known entrypoints (proxies) for this application:
 ```
 app.test.com/ui/app -> example.com
 app2.io/ui/test/entrypoint -> example.com